UVADS/DS-3001/README.md

 * TA: Ariful Islam xef4hb@virginia.edu
 * Class Location: Dell 1 Room 105

-Brian's Office Hours: In person in my office Elson (165) or Virtual on Discord
+Brian's Office Hours: In person in my office Elson (165) or Virtual on Discord: Monday 1-3pm

 Ariful office hours on Thursday from 1:00 to 3:00 in Elliewood (above Ragged Mountain Running Shop on the Corner) small conference 3a